How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every time a change is made?

 "Get the following free magazines for today only"

 This question may come into your head as I had the same question in the past.
 But, the good news is that you will find the answer in this post.

-Whether you are as a manufacture of a chemical product, as a supplier or as a end user, you have to ensure keeping the latest version of the MSDS.
+Whether you are a manufacturer of a chemical product, as a supplier, or as an end-user, you have to ensure keeping the latest version of the MSDS.

 How Often Do MSDS Sheets Need to be Updated?

 I had the same question with you in the past until I found the answer.

 If you are a manufacturer, you need to determine a regular schedule to update the MSDS of your product.